MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 - 1 ) Reshaping vertically concatenated strips into horizontally concatenated strips
 - 2 ) Peicewise motion-correction

-The raw output of an ScanImage MROI acquisition is a `tiff` (or series of tiffs).
-Each ROI’s image is stacked one on top of the other vertically, as seen in A:
+Step 1 is accomplished through the use of `convertScanImageTiffToVolume`_ of pre-processing is shown in the image below.

 .. image:: ../_static/_images/abc_strip.png
-   :width: 1080
+   :width: 1440

+Fig. part A shows the first `.tiff` page of our raw data.
+This strip represents sections of our image vertically concatenated.

-Each plane is written before moving onto the next frame, e.g.:
+Each Z is written before moving onto the next frame, e.g.:

 - plane 1 timepoint 1, plane 2 timepoint 1, plane 3 timepoint 1, etc.